We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Want a different meat?
 Try chicken, pepperoni, sausage, or ground beef.

-- Use the pasta water to help bind the sauce to the pasta and to thin the sauce.
+- Use the pasta water to help bind the sauce to the bow ties and to thin the sauce.

-- Emeril Lagasse Skillet: this large frying pan is perfect for making pasta sauce.
+- Emeril Lagasse Skillet: this large frying pan is perfect for making sauce.